SOP Drafting Prompts: 12 Templates for SOPs People Actually Follow

 8. Customer-onboarding SOP

-Draft a customer-onboarding SOP from contract signature to first-value moment.
-Output: 6 phases, owner of each, success check per phase, communication touchpoints, what gates the next phase.
+Output: 6 phases, the owner of each, a success check per phase, communication touchpoints,

 9. SOP edge-case appendix

-Below is an SOP for "{process}".
-Add an edge-case appendix: top 6 edge cases the current SOP does not cover, how to handle each, and which step to insert the link under.
+current SOP does not cover, how to handle each, and which existing step to link it under.

 10. SOP simplification pass

 Below is an overly long SOP.
-Cut to ≤50% length without losing any critical step.
-Group similar steps.
-Add 1 line on the success check for each step.
+Cut it to 50% length or less without losing any critical step.

 11. SOP testability check

 Below is an SOP.
 For each step, mark whether it is testable (someone can verify it was done).
-For untestable steps, rewrite with a concrete check.

 12. SOP-to-checklist converter

-Convert this SOP into a checklist someone can run in 10 min on a real ticket.
-Output: ≤12 checkboxes, each ≤15 words.
-Then a 1-line "what to do if any check fails".
+Convert this SOP into a checklist someone can run in 10 minutes on a real ticket.

 Common mistakes

-• Steps not verb-led (“ensure that X is done”) — readers can’t act on it
+• Steps not verb-led (“ensure that X is done”) — readers can’t act on it.

 Tags: #Prompt #Productivity #SOP